B-Roll: Task Force Marne M1A2 Abrams tank crews engage targets in Poland

 |High-Res.
 Downloads:

-This work, B-Roll: Task Force Marne M1A2 Abrams tank crews engage targets in Poland, by SGT Alex Soliday, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, B-Roll: Task Force Marne M1A2 Abrams tank crews engage targets in Poland, by CPT Daniel Yarnall, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.